Atlanta Seatbelt Injury Attorneys

 Defective seatbelts can result in a range of injuries to drivers and passengers in a crash.
 They can take a significant financial toll with medical expenses and lost earnings, in addition to the pain and suffering they cause.
 Your best chance of recovering full and fair compensation is to have an experienced Atlanta personal injury lawyer by your side.

 Grant Law Office was founded in 2006; but Wayne Grant has been practicing since 1979, and Kimberly Grant has been practicing since 1993.
 Our husband-and-wife team has a successful track record of handling personal injury matters, including car accidents and product liability cases.
 If you have suffered seatbelt injuries due to someone else’s negligence, we can fight for your right to compensation.
-Call us today (404) 995-3955 or toll-free at (866) 249-5513 for a free consultation.
+Call us today at (404) 995-3955 for a free consultation.

 Contact us today for a free and comprehensive case evaluation.